-Attendance & Lateness Policy: Your attendance is key and therefore required for all scheduled sessions.
+Attendance & Lateness Policy: Your attendance is key and, therefore, required for all scheduled sessions.
+For those joining via Teams, attendance means that your camera must be on, and you should be in a place conducive to respectful participation.

 Frequent lateness (3 or more) and early departures (3 or more) will add an absence and will go against your participation grade.
-Three absences will automatically result in 0 points for the participation part of your grade; Six absences will automatically result in a drop in letter grade.
-Each absence after the sixth will result in a half drop in letter grade.
+Three absences will automatically result in 0 points for the participation part of your grade.
+Five absences will result in failure of the class.